mingsxs/lky/README.md

 Second project asked by LKY which I charged her 500 kuai.

 # Description
-These 2 projects are data analysis projects based on different input dataset plus different data analysis rules. they are all data analysis project concerning Stock/Share trade, which I know little about.
+These 2 projects are data analysis projects based on different input dataset plus different data analysis rules.
+They are all data analysis project concerning Stock/Share trade, which I know little about.